VictorCazanave/svg-maps/packages/uzbekistan/README.md

 This map is based on the work of [MapSVG](https://mapsvg.com).

-The original map is available [here](https://mapsvg.com/maps/japan) under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+The original map is available [here](https://mapsvg.com/maps/uzbekistan) under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.

 ### Changes

 * Remove unnecessary attributes
-* Replace title by name attributes
 * Add viewBox
 * Rename ids
+* Translated names of the regions to English
 * Sort `<path/>` alphabetically